-- Direct contact with one of LESP's members. - Direct contact with another local authority who may refer you to LESP, for example if you are planning a marathon that goes through more than one local authority area.
+- Direct contact with one of LESP's members (see useful contacts on the last page). - Direct contact with another local authority who may refer you to LESP, for example if you are planning a marathon that goes through more than one local authority area.